 Both groups value your content, but in very different ways.
 Content consumers often listen to learn something new, develop a skill, or simply relax and have a laugh.
 Sponsors and affiliates, on the other hand, are attracted to your target audience because your listeners may be interested in what they have to offer.

 Most successful podcasts engage both audiences to create a successful and sustainable monetization strategy.
 However, the perfect balance will vary from show to show.
 Some podcasts may rely entirely on sponsorships and affiliates, while others only rely on listener support.
 Most will fall somewhere in between these two extremes.

 Next, let’s take a closer look at what engaging content consumers and affiliates and sponsors might look like for your podcast.

 Selling content directly to your audience

-Pros and cons
+Pros and cons of monetizing the consumer

-|Pros of monetizing the consumer||Cons of monetizing the consumer|
+|Pros of monetizing the consumer

 |Your podcast can potentially make an above-average income from a relatively small but generous audience.